The Purpose of MormonThink

 Another way to look at this

-Some critics of the LDS church will generally not even consider the possibility that the church may be true.
-People who were never members of the LDS church or members who left under bad circumstances can be very biased in their critique of the church.
-Critics who adhere to some other religious system will often not be willing to subject their own religion to the same scrutiny they impose on Mormonism.
-The scientifically-inclined critics will not accept any faith-based evidence.
+Questioning the Church through a critical lens can offer a useful perspective because it can help you become more educated about the variety of ways to interpret faith-based information.
+On the other hand, some critics will not consider the possibility that the Church may be true, and that view enables them to interpret faith-based information in a purely secular manner.
+Moreover, people who were never members of the LDS Church, or members who left under bad circumstances, can be very biased in their critique.
+Critics who adhere to another belief system may not be willing to subject their own religion to the same scrutiny they impose on Mormonism.
+And frequently, the scientifically-inclined critics reject all faith-based evidence.

-On the other hand, true LDS believers and especially LDS apologists will generally never consider that the church is not what it claims to be.
-They have already concluded that the church is true and any contradictory evidence must be wrong, and they try to "back into" an explanation (any explanation) so as not to upset their faith.
-Many LDS believers, upon hearing of some adverse claim against Mormonism, will say it is a lie when in fact it may not really be.
-Or they will simply ignore it, believing that there must be some other explanation - one that will support their faith.
+Learning about Church history and doctrine from believers and apologists can offer a useful perspective because it may help you become more knowledgeable about the Church in a manner consistent with your own beliefs.
+On the other hand, it bears keeping in mind that devout LDS believers, and all too frequently LDS apologists, will generally not consider that the Church is not always what it claims to be.
+In other words, because they have already concluded that the Church is true, they may reject out of hand contradictory evidence, or they may "back into" an opportunistic explanation that does not upset their faith.
+Many LDS believers, upon hearing a potentially adverse claim about Mormonism, will immediately say that the claim is a lie, when in fact it may not be.
+Some will simply ignore it, believing that there must be some other explanation…one that will support their faith.

 Why trust us?

-With both sides of the LDS faith issue being labeled as biased, why should you trust us?
-The people contributing to this web site are in a unique position.
-Most of us are members of the LDS church, yet we are fully aware that some of the history taught in the church is radically different from the actual historical record.
+Bias, no matter what the topic or position, is unavoidable.
+So why should you trust MormonThink?
+Our contributors are in a unique position as people who, whether active or inactive, are fully aware that some of the history taught in the Church is radically different from the actual historical record.
 We value truth above all else whether or not it supports what we have always believed.
+We believe in complete honesty, so we do not sugar-coat facts.
+We think that complete transparency is best for members.

-We feel that in order to really make an informed decision, that honest truthseekers should look at all sides of the issues.
-To that end we generously link to many critics and many true-believer websites in each section so they can really explore all viewpoints in their own words.
+In order to make well-reasoned, informed decisions, truth-seekers should look at all sides of an issue.
+To that end we link to many critics and many devout websites in each section.
 Currently we have over 300 pro-LDS website links and book references.
 We are continuously updating our references as we find stronger arguments supporting each side.

 Who are we?

-For more information on the contributors to MormonThink, see Frequently Asked Questions.
+For information on the contributors to MormonThink, see Who Are We? - answers to frequently asked questions.

 What would our leaders say about us examining information that may question the LDS Church?